Premkumarv08/devTinder/apiList.md

 // we can have single api to handle both the cases => interested, rejected
 - POST /request/send/:status/:toUserId

 - POST /request/review/accepted/:requestId
 - POST /request/review/rejected/:requestId
+// we can have single API to handle both the cases => accepted, rejected
+- POST /request/review/:status/:requestId

 userRouter
 - GET /user/connections